grafana/agent/docs/sources/flow/concepts/components.md

    component, and sends collected metrics to the `prometheus.remote_write` component.

-The following config file reprsents the above pipeline:
+The following config file represents the above pipeline:

 ```river
 // Get our API key from disk.